How to Kick-Start Your Food Storage Plan

 25 Cans of Fruit

-Canned fruit is a good addition to your food storage plan.
-It can be used as a snack, in desserts, or even as a healthy alternative to sugary drinks.
+Canned fruit is an excellent addition to your food storage plan.
+It can be used as a snack, in desserts, or as a healthy alternative to sugary drinks.
 Base your purchases on the fruits your family likes.
-There are so many options based on the variety of fruit, the brand, the size of cans, etc. I’m sure you can find a number of choices your family will love.
+There are many options based on the variety of fruit, the brand, the size of cans, etc. I’m sure you can find several choices your family will love.

 25 Cans of Vegetables

 Canned vegetables are another good addition to your food storage plan.
-They can be used as a side dish, in soups and stews, or even as the main ingredient in dishes like ratatouille.
-Like fruits, there are a lot of veggies that come in cans, so your choices will seem endless.
+They can be used as a side dish, in soups and stews, or as the main ingredient in dishes like ratatouille.
+Like fruits, many vegetables come in cans, so your choices will seem endless.

 25 Cans of Meat

-Canned meat is a good addition to your food storage plan.
-It can be used as a main dish, in soups and stews, or even as an emergency food ration.
+Canned meat is an excellent addition to your food storage plan.
+It can be used as a main dish, in soups and stews, or as an emergency food ration.
 We have found the canned chicken breasts from Costco to work well in salads, sandwiches, and other recipes calling for chicken.
-Give it a try, you’ll enjoy it, I promise.
+Give it a try; you’ll enjoy it, I promise.

 10 Pounds of Instant Milk

-Instant milk is a good addition to your food storage plan.
-It can be used as a drink, in cereal, or even in baking.
-Fresh milk is great to have in the fridge at all times.
-But, in emergencies that fresh gallon will be consumed in short order.
-Having instant milk gives you the comfort that you can still make those recipes calling for milk.
+Instant milk is an excellent addition to your food storage plan.
+It can be used as a drink, cereal, or even baking.
+Fresh milk is always excellent in the fridge, but that fresh gallon will be consumed quickly in emergencies.
+Instant milk gives you the comfort that you can still make those recipes call for milk.
+I recommend Thrive Life only because that’s the one I like the best.
+Please find one your family will enjoy and look at the expiration dates.

 3 Pounds of Salt/10 pounds of Sugar

 Salt is a necessary ingredient for any food storage plan.
-It can be used to preserve food, add flavor to dishes, or even as a survival tool.
-We use sugar in many recipes, 10 pounds would be the bare minimum.
+It can preserve food, add flavor to dishes, or be a survival tool.
+We use sugar in many recipes; 10 pounds would be the minimum.

 10 Pounds of Oats

-Oats of various kinds are a good addition to your food storage plan.
-They can be used as a breakfast cereal, in baking, or even as a healthy snack.
-Many of us don’t realize how many packaged food products are made with oats.
-They are healthy and can help keep you “regular” due to the fiber content.
+Oats of various kinds are an excellent addition to your food storage plan.
+They can be used as breakfast cereal, baking, or even a healthy snack.
+Many don’t realize how many packaged food products are made with oats.
+Oats are nutritious and can help keep you “regular” due to their fiber content.

 5 Gallons of Honey/ One Gallon of Coconut Oil

-Honey is a good addition to your food storage plan.
-It can be used as a sweetener, in baking, or even as a medicine.
-Please store your honey in quart jars, in case it crystallizes.
-If it does, you can set a quart of the honey outside in the sun to soften or melt it back to its original form.
-Coconut is a good oil to start with, I store olive, and vegetable oil as well.
+Honey is an excellent addition to your food storage plan.
+It can be used as a sweetener, in baking, or as medicine to heal a small cut or soothe a sore throat.
+Please store your honey in quart jars in case it crystallizes.
+If it does, you can set a quart of the honey outside in the sun to soften or melt it to its original form.
+Coconut oil is a good oil to start with; I also store olive and vegetable oil.

 15 Jars of Spaghetti Sauce

-Spaghetti sauce is a good addition to your food storage plan.
-It can be used as a pasta sauce, in soups and stews, or even as the main ingredient in lasagna.
-Plan on using it along with the pasta you have stored to make many meal choices.
+Spaghetti sauce is an excellent addition to your food storage plan.
+It can be used as a pasta sauce, in soups and stews, or as the main ingredient in lasagna.
+Plan on using it and the pasta you have stored to make many meal choices.
+Tomato sauce and tomato paste are also good to store; you can make spaghetti sauce.

 3 Cans of Coffee

-Coffee is a good addition to your food storage plan.
-I don’t think anyone needs a reason WHY you should store coffee, you just should.
+Coffee is an excellent addition to your food storage plan.
+I don’t think anyone needs a reason WHY you should store coffee.
 It’s a must-have food item in any food storage plan.
+It’s a great bartering item; enough said.

 3 Cans of Tea

-Tea is a good addition to your food storage plan.
-It can be used as a drink or in baking.
-It’s also a home remedy to help with an upset stomach.
+Tea is an excellent addition to your food storage plan.
+It can be used as a drink or in baking, and it’s also a home remedy for an upset stomach.

 6 Jars of Peanut Butter

-Peanut butter is a good addition to your food storage plan.
-It can be used as a spread, for baking, or for sandwiches!
-It’s also a great protein source directly from the jar.
+Peanut butter is an excellent addition to your food storage plan.
+It can be used as a spread, for baking, or sandwiches!
+It’s also an excellent protein source directly from the jar.
 Oatmeal Chocolate Peanut Butter Bars and Peanut Butter Chocolate Bars are both great recipes to make with leftover peanut butter.

 25 Cans of Soup or Broth

-Soup or broth are both good additions to your food storage plan.
-They can be used as a drink, in cooking, or even as survival food.
+Soup or broth are both excellent additions to your food storage plan.
+They can be used as drinks, cooking ingredients, or even survival foods.
 Vegetable Beef Soup is one of my favorite recipes to make with broth!

 3 Pounds of Chocolate

-Chocolate is a good addition to your food storage plan.
+Chocolate is an excellent addition to your food storage plan.
 It can be used as a treat or in baking.
 My family goes through so much chocolate that this is a MUST-have in our food plan!
 Is Dark Chocolate Healthy For You?

 Now You Have Food In Storage, How to Care for it is Important: